redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-2/README.md

 # Admin Training VM Setup - Stage 2

-Here are steps to configure and generate:
+Here are steps to generate Stage 2 VM and DNS Docker image.
-- Stage 2 VM (snapshot, image, template)
-- DNS Docker image.

 You can:
 - Use the pre-configure DNS Docker image as is